zhan-xu/MoRig/README.md

 This is the code repository implementing the paper "Morig: Motion-aware rigging of character meshes from point clouds".

-**[2023.02.17]** About the ModelsResources dataset: If you are from a research lab and interested in the dataset for non-commercial, research-only purposes, please send a request email to me at zhanxu@cs.umass.edu.
+We put the processed data, trained model and our results in [this folder](https://terabox.com/s/1j6Ilj0d0dgese2Ef1iGZ_g).
+If you are interested in the original ModelsResources Dataset, please check our previous [RigNet](https://github.com/zhan-xu/RigNet) work.

 ## Setup
 The project is developed on Ubuntu 20.04 with cuda11.3.